swimmerART/Beer-Pong/README.md

 # Introduction
-Our ultimate goal for this project is to allow a Baxter robot to play beer pong against a human adversary.
+Our goal for this project was to allow a Baxter robot to play beer pong.
 For a human with decent hand-eye coordination, this game is simple enough to play while intoxicated.
 However, for a Baxter robot, it's much more complicated.
 We can break down the game of beer pong into three main components.

 1. **Computer vision**, to recognize and locate red Solo cups on a table.